 You’ve likely seen a type of gas manifold if you’ve used an air compressor before.
-Gas manifolds are used to connect a single source of air and safely distribute it across multiple channels.
+Gas manifolds connect a single source of air and safely distribute it across multiple channels.
 For example, a manifold lets you connect multiple air-powered tools to a single air compressor.

 The manifold provides a safe and cost-effective connection from a gas supply line to high-pressure gas cylinders, increasing storage capacity and flow rate.
 The manifold also ensures gas purity by eliminating the need of a regulator directly onto a gas cylinder valve.

 Pneumatic manifolds are made of brass, aluminum, stainless steel, and sometimes nylon polycarbonates, depending on the pressure requirements.